katalix/go-l2tp/README.md

 details the tunnel and session instances to create.

 Each tunnel may run as a purely static instance.
-In this mode **ql2tpd** represents a more convenient way to bring up static sessions than **ip l2tp** commands, and exposes more session data plane configuration options than **ip l2tp** supports (e.g. the setting of local and peer cookies).
+In this mode **ql2tpd** represents a more convenient way to bring up static sessions than **ip l2tp** commands.

 If a tunnel has a ***hello_timeout*** set, the tunnel will send a periodic keep-alive packet over a minimal implementation of the RFC3931 reliable control message transport.